dankogai/js-combinatorics/README.md

 Available for `cartesianProduct` generator.
 Arguments are coordinates in integer.
 Arguments can be out of bounds but it returns `undefined` in such cases.

-#### 0 + _generator_

-Returns numeric context which is the number of elements.
-Which equals to _generator_`.toArray().length` but it is precalculated without actually generating elements.
-Handy when you prepare for large iteraiton.